saleyn/erlexec/README.md

 execution of OS processes.

-It makes possible for an Erlang process to start, stop an OS process, send POSIX signals, know process IDs of the started OS process, set up a monitor and/or link to it, run interactive commands with pseudo terminals.
+It makes possible for an Erlang process to start, stop an OS process, send POSIX signals, know process IDs of a started OS process, set up a monitor or link to it, run interactive commands with pseudo terminals.
 This application provides better control over OS processes than built-in `erlang:open_port/2` command with a `{spawn, Command}` option, and performs proper OS child process cleanup